Lezzer/liam-reilly.info/public/blog/posts/04-cqrs-and-the-api-continued.md

 ### Wrapping Up

-That's been quite a post and covers quite a log of the API so far.
+That's been quite a post and covers quite a lot of the API so far.
 I will write one more post on the API next time.
 Just putting it all together.
 So you can see the complete workings of the API.

 If you've been paying attention you will have noticed that I have not yet shown you how to delete an `Object` and associated `Documents`.
 This uses a combination of `Queries` & `Commands`.